 - If you take many loans over many years, and that causes the policy to lapse, you could owe income tax on the amount you borrowed that was greater than your premium paid.

-5 Things to Check Before Borrowing From a Life Insurance Policy
+5 Things to Consider Before Borrowing From a Life Insurance Policy

-Before you move forward on a policy loan, you need to have a serious discussion with your agent to make sure you understand the consequences and risks.
+Before you move forward on a policy loan, you need to have a serious discussion with your agent about what happens when you borrow from your life insurance policy to make sure you understand the consequences and risks.
 There are hidden costs that you may not initially realize, so it’s important to make sure it is the best option for you.

 - Discuss how the loan and interest will impact your policy to make sure that the death benefit portion of your policy is not threatened.